stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/03-edge/09-site-deployment/05-site-installation/05-create-registration-token.md

 ---
 title: "Create a Registration Token"
 metaTitle: "Create a Registration Token"
-metaDescription: "Learn how to create a tenant registration token for Edge host registrations."
+description: "Learn how to create a tenant registration token for Edge host registrations."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---